Yesa Reservoir: Project

-In 1923 a new project was commissioned, drafted by the engineers Félix de los Ríos, Mariano Vicente, and Antonio Colom, who carried out the study based on an irrigable area of 130 000 ha, to contribute to the Ardisa dam with 400 000 million cubic meters per year and to supply drinking water to Zaragoza.
-This proposal was included in the linking of the three large rivers on the left side of the Ebro, the Aragón, the Gállego and the Cinca.
+In 1923, a new project was commissioned, drafted by the engineers Félix de los Ríos, Mariano Vicente, and Antonio Colom, who carried out the study based on an irrigable area of 130,000 ha, to contribute to the Ardisa dam with 400,000 million cubic meters per year and to supply drinking water to Zaragoza.
+This proposal was included in the linking of the three large rivers on the left side of the Ebro, the Aragón, the Gállego, and the Cinca.

-On 7 May 1926 a Royal Order approved the Yesa Dam project, making it compulsory to respect the uses and exploitations downstream of the dam.
+On 7 May 1926, a Royal Order approved the Yesa Dam project, making it compulsory to respect the uses and exploitations downstream of the dam.
 The same team that conceived the dam also planned the Bardenas canal, presenting their work on 29 December 1924.
 This would be approved eight years later, on 30 June 1932, by a Resolution of the General Directorate of Hydraulic Works.
-In 1926 it was estimated that Yesa reservoir would only be used for irrigating of the Bardenas and the Cinco Villas region, and its possible contribution to the Imperial Canal of Aragón was rejected.
+In 1926, it was estimated that Yesa reservoir would only be used for irrigating of the Bardenas and the Cinco Villas region, and its possible contribution to the Imperial Canal of Aragón was rejected.
 In the 1st General Plan of Works and Miscellaneous Works of the Ebro Hydrographic Confederation, in 1926, the construction of Yesa reservoir was proposed.
-This would have a capacity of 470 hm³; destined for the Bardenas canal and the irrigation of the farming area of the basin itself, some 15 000 ha, although the possibility of contributing to the Imperial canal was still being discussed so that this would free up resources for the Lodosa canal.
-The forecasts for the Bardenas canal, which, starting from Yesa, was to reach Ardisa, were for a dam outlet of 60 m³;/s, of which 39 would reach Ardisa.
+This would have a capacity of 470 hm^{3}; destined for the Bardenas canal and the irrigation of the farming area of the basin itself, some 15 000 ha, although the possibility of contributing to the Imperial canal was still being discussed so that this would free up resources for the Lodosa canal.
+The forecasts for the Bardenas canal, which, starting from Yesa, was to reach Ardisa, were for a dam outlet of 60 m^{3};/s, of which 39 would reach Ardisa.